 Multi-functional furniture is so useful for any home, large or small (unless you live in a mansion!), but it’s absolutely essential for small rooms.

 If you have a very small bedroom then consider a bed with storage under.
-With mirrors, you can go for ones with a shelf or a hanging rail.
-Using wall shelves instead of bedside tables will give you a bedside ‘shelf’ plus extra storage and it saves floor space.
-Or opt for a bedside cabinet so you have storage plus a table top.
+With mirrors, you can go for ones that come with a shelf or a hanging rail.
 It’s also worth thinking beyond the bedroom.
 Perhaps a bench will be handy as a seat and storage in the bedroom but can also double up as extra seating in living areas when needed.

 avoid bulky wardrobes